Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 4. Maintain good grades: Encourage academic performance — it directly translates to insurance savings year after year.

-5. Shop your policy annually: Shopping for car insurance every 12 months is one of the smartest moves a family can make, especially as your teen's driving record develops.
+5. Shop your policy annually: Comparing quotes every 12 months is one of the smartest moves a family can make, especially as your teen's driving record develops.
+Compare cheap car insurance options in 2026 to see what else is available.

-6. Review coverage choices: For an older vehicle assigned to your teen, consider whether full coverage still makes financial sense versus liability-only.
-Explore collision insurance options to evaluate your needs.
+6. Review coverage choices: For an older vehicle assigned to your teen, consider whether full coverage car insurance still makes financial sense versus liability-only.

 Avoid This Mistake